-For the second combat, the NV side rolls \emptyset \diamondsuit \diamondsuit and you roll \pounds \pounds (the NV side rolls one more Battle Die thanks to its Event Card).
+The NV side rolls $\emptyset \bigoplus \bigoplus \bigoplus$ and you roll \pounds \pounds (the NV side rolls one more Battle Die thanks to its Event Card).
 Your SV division is reduced and then eliminated, and your second unit is also eliminated.
-The NV division and a VC division retreat towards Cambodia/Laos/North Vietnam, and one VC unit remains in the province.
-The NV player gains control of the province, therefore place a Quyết Thầng militia marker in the province.
+The two NV divisions retreat towards Cambodia/Laos/North Vietnam, but one NV unit remains in the province.
+Place a Quyết Thầng militia marker in the province.